Paolo Fiammingo: Life

 The exact dates and details of his travel to Italy are not known.
 He is believed to have passed through Florence where he had contact with artists working in the Studiolo of Francesco I de' Medici, Grand Duke of Tuscany.
 He is recorded in Venice from 1573 but was likely an assistant in Tintoretto's workshop there already in the 1560s.
+He is believed to have painted the landscapes in works by Tintoretto.
 Around 1565 he made large paintings in the new sala dei Dogi, after the old one had been destroyed by fire.
 In Venice he is believed to have been in contact with his fellow countryman Lodewijk Toeput, who was also working in Tintoretto's workshop.
 The two artists may have met in Tintoretto's workshop.